-QOTE see section 107(1).
+QOTE, for a financial year, see section 10A(1).

 reasonably means on grounds that are reasonable in all the circumstances.

 redemption payment means a payment under section 171, 172 or 173.

 registered means-

 - (a) in relation to a person mentioned in the definition medical treatment, paragraph (a) who is held out as providing, or qualified to provide, medical treatment-registered under the law of the place where the medical treatment is provided as a person lawfully entitled to provide the medical treatment in that place; or - (b) in relation to an audiologist-certified by the Audiological Society of Australia.